 The Big Guy in Red’s Favorite December Stop

-As the holidays near, the biggest way to get your out-under-the-stars cheer on is the Seminole Hardrock Winterfest Boat Parade.
-It’s everything you love about the holidays, with boats — 12 miles of ‘em.
-That’s how long the parade route is, and some million plus event-goers line the seawalls for a close-up view.
-Boats big and small deck the hulls with holiday lights and themes worthy of a live broadcast on Visit Lauderdale TV.
+As the holidays approach, the biggest way to get your out-under-the-stars cheer on is the Seminole Hard Rock Winterfest Boat Parade.
+It’s everything you love about the holidays, with boats — 12 miles of ‘em — that’s how long the parade route is.
+Over a million event-goers line the seawalls for a close-up view.
+Bo ats big and small "deck the hulls" with holiday lights and themes worthy of a live broadcast on Visit Lauderdale TV.
 Different celebs have been Grand Marshalls over the years, and the final float is visited by, you guessed it, Santa Claus.